 We expect participants to form groups of 3 or 4 members with the goal of solving a single problem.
 Graduate students are encouraged to form groups of three.
 Each group will receive a different problem.

 We will propose several problems of interest for the course, as well as receive your explicit solicitations, that should be submitted by 3 days from the beginning of the mid-term week, in the form of a short one-page proposal clearly stating:

 - What is the problem?

 - How the group plans to solve the problem.

 - Bibliographic references to at least one relevant related paper.

 All project proposals will be subject to our approval.
 Groups will be assigned an approved project, either selected among those proposed by the Instructor, or by the group itself.
 The rules of the hackathon will be released the week before the mid-term.
-Each group will receive a 15m slot for presentation of their results, in which each member of the group is expect to discuss at least one critical task of the project.
+Each group will receive a 15m slot for the presentation of their results, in which each member of the group is expected to discuss at least one critical task of the project.
 The grading of the projects will be in part based on crowd-sourced ratings attributed by other fellow students and submitted in anonymous form at the end of each presentation day.

 A serious final paper will be expected.
-The manuscript will be at least 2,500 words, and will include appropriate figures and tables.
+The manuscript will be at least 2,500 words and will include appropriate figures and tables.
 The work should cover the following points: